Select Committee Area of Research Interest: Artificial Intelligence in Weapon Systems

-The House of Lords Adult Social Care Committee has published an Area of Research Interest on ‘Unpaid carers’ to support the Committee’s scrutiny of adult social care services in England.
-The ARI comes with several specific areas of interest aiming to further break down the broad area and focus the responses received from the research community.
+• The House of Lords Adult Social Care Committee has published an Area of Research Interest: ‘Unpaid carers’ to help support their scrutiny of adult social care services in England.

 Registration for this ARI has now closed.